 Wesley Chapel is an evangelical church in the historic Wesleyan-Arminian tradition.
 We therefore hold to the Three Ecumenical Creeds of the Ancient Church: the Apostle’s Creed, the Nicene Creed, and the Athanasian Creed.
 We also hold to the Five Articles of Remonstrance (1610) and the Twenty-Five Articles of Religion (1784).

-In addition we hold to the following faith statement of the International Fellowship of Bible Churches:
+Also, we hold to the following faith statement of our denomination the International Fellowship of Bible Churches:

 Revelation of God